jwhonce/obsidian-cli/docs/commands.md

 obsidian-cli serve
 ```

 The serve command starts an MCP server that exposes vault operations as tools that can be used by AI assistants and other MCP clients.
-The server communicates over stdio using the MCP protocol.
+The server communicates over stdio using the MCP protocol and enables seamless integration between AI systems and your Obsidian vault.

-Features:
+**Key Features:**

-- Exposes vault operations as standardized MCP tools
+- **Standardized AI Integration**: Uses the open MCP protocol for broad compatibility with AI assistants
-- Enables AI assistants to interact directly with your Obsidian vault
+- **Real-time Vault Access**: AI assistants can create, read, search, and analyze notes in real-time
-- Supports note creation, content retrieval, and vault information queries
+- **Secure Local Operation**: All communication occurs locally via stdio with no external network access
-- Runs indefinitely until interrupted (Ctrl+C)
+- **Production Ready**: Robust error handling and comprehensive test coverage

-Available MCP Tools:
+**Available MCP Tools:**

-- `create_note`: Create new notes in the vault with frontmatter
+- `create_note`: Create new notes with frontmatter, content, and force options
-- `find_notes`: Search for notes by name or title
+- `find_notes`: Search for notes by name or title with exact/fuzzy matching
-- `get_note_content`: Retrieve note content with optional frontmatter
+- `get_note_content`: Retrieve note content with optional frontmatter inclusion
-- `get_vault_info`: Get vault statistics and configuration information
+- `get_vault_info`: Get comprehensive vault statistics and configuration information

-Example usage:
+**Example Usage:**

 ```bash
 # Start MCP server with vault from config